Can Foot Pain Cause Back Pain?

 Hyper supination also causes outward rotation of the legs and extra stress to muscles on the outside of the leg.

 Note that over-pronation or hyper supination can also lead to problems in the hips and lower back.
+Explore the podiatrist-recommended shoes for hypersupination to find the best shoes for your needs.

 Does arch support help back pain?